Tom Zenk: Pacific Northwest Wrestling, Lutte Internationale (1985 - 1986)

 In October 1985, Zenk joined the Portland, Oregon-based Pacific Northwest Wrestling promotion, where he received a push.
-In December 1985, he and Scott Doring won the NWA Pacific Northwest Tag Team Championship.
+He made his debut on October 19, 1985 at an event in Portland, defeating Tim Flowers.
+That was start of a lengthy winning streak for Zenk, as he secured victories that fall against Chris Colt, Moondog Moretti, Mike Miller, Bobby Jaggers, and Mega Maharishi.
+On December 21, 1985, he and Scott Doring won the NWA Pacific Northwest Tag Team Championship by defeating Moretti & Miller.
 They lost the Championship to Bobby Jaggers and Rip Oliver the following month.
 In the same month, Zenk defeated Jaggers for the NWA Pacific Northwest Heavyweight Championship.
 He held the Championship until March 1986, when Jaggers regained it.
 Between May 1985 and October 1986, Zenk also wrestled intermittently with the Montreal-based Lutte Internationale promotion in Canada, where he won the Canadian International Tag Team Championship with Dan Kroffat.

 World Wrestling Federation (1986–1987)

 In October 1986, Zenk was signed by the World Wrestling Federation.
 He teamed with Rick Martel as The Can-Am Connection.
-In the opening bout of WrestleMania III on March 29, 1987, The Can-Am Connection defeated Don Muraco and Bob Orton, Jr.
+The duo made their debut on the November 15, 1986 edition of WWF Superstars of Wrestling, where they defeated Steve Lombardi & Moondog Spot in a match pretaped on October 28.